})

 What is the role of a secure key holder?

-A secure key holder is a trusted custodian responsible for managing access to locks for properties or sites, ensuring that keys are securely stored and responding swiftly to incidents such as alarm activations or unauthorised access attempts.
+A secure key holder is a trained custodian responsible for managing access to locks for properties or sites, ensuring that keys are securely stored and responding swiftly to incidents such as alarm activations or unauthorised access attempts.
+They act as the crucial link between the property and the response team, ensuring incidents are managed effectively.

 Why are reliable key keepers important in construction?